 The Unintended Consequences of Self-Care

-This year, I ran two rounds of my 11-week course designed to help people actually do the things we all know are the absolute basics of self-care: things like getting enough sleep, eating more plants, sitting in silence, moving our bodies, self-massage, managing stress.
+This year, I ran two rounds of my 11-week course designed to help people actually do the things we all know are the absolute basics of self-care: things like getting enough sleep, eating more plants, sitting in silence, moving our bodies, self-massage, and managing stress.

 Each week we focus on a super-basic habit and we all take one, doable small step in the direction of “better.”
 Pretty soon, that becomes the new normal.
 Then we take the next step.
 And as we rinse and repeat, we end up in a totally different place than we’d been heading health-wise.
 That’s how we Level Up.
 And as you’d expect, people felt energized and more focused.
 Their pain levels and weight went down and felt more comfortable in their bodies.